 Long-term health monitoring opens up the possibility of application for chronic diseases as well as elderly population (Guk et al 2019).

 Currently, technology refinement and scientific studies are shading light on the use of WHDs in healthcare.
 Specifically, some fields are already starting to benefit from wearable devices for personalized medicine, real-time health monitoring, or preventing.

-Neurological diseases can widely vary from Alzheimer, to multiple sclerosis, to epilepsy.
+Neurological diseases can widely vary from Alzheimer's, to multiple sclerosis, to epilepsy.
 Thus, WHDs can shed light into medical uses from clinical research, to pain relief, to diagnosis.

-Recent research reviews in this field explore the use of different WHDs to monitor epilepsy or dementia (Rugg-Gunn 2019; Godfrey et al 2019), and conclude that more data is needed in order to improve device’s algorithm performance.
-Moreover, both research studies claim for a standardization and regulatory efforts to integrate the use of wearable devices in clinical trials.
+Recent research reviews in this field explore the use of different WHDs to monitor epilepsy or Dementia (Rugg-Gunn 2019; Godfrey et al 2019), and conclude that more data is needed in order to improve device's algorithm performance.
+In addition, both research studies claim for a standardization and regulatory efforts to integrate the use of wearable devices in clinical trials.

 As an example, researchers are using Apple Watch to track epilepsy symptoms, analyzing big data to increase our understanding of the disease.
 Also, the system is being used to notify carers of an impending seizure.